eoos-systems/eoos-tests/README.md

-# EOOS RT Automotive Unit Tests
+# EOOS Unit Tests
-EOOS Automotive is software for automotive sphere been developing with aim to ISO 26262.
-Source code is complied with AUTOSAR C++14 and MISRA C++ rules.
+---

+This repository is a software module of EOOS which contains Unit Tests of all EOOS functionality.
+The software module is part of elaborated modularity of EOOS software and included to all the EOOS Projects as sub-repository.